Agrarsense

 Semantic bool false Whether this lidar is Semantic.
 When this is true, each lidar hit is colored based on hit object.
 See labels and colors below.

-UseTerrainSnowHitAdjustment bool true Indicates whether to use linetrace terrain snow hit adjustment in the Lidar processing (simulate if Lidar linetrace "hits" snow layer).
+UseTerrainSnowHitAdjustment bool true Whether to use linetrace terrain snow hit adjustment in the Lidar processing (simulate if Lidar linetrace "hits" snow layer).

-SendDataToCombinedROSTopic bool true Indicates whether to send this lidar data to a combined ROS topic.
+SendDataToCombinedROSTopic bool true Whether to send this lidar data to a combined ROS topic.

-SaveDataToDisk bool false Indicates whether to save this lidar data to disk in .ply format.
+SaveDataToDisk bool false Whether to save this lidar data to disk in .ply format.
 Point cloud will be saved to SIMULATION_ROOT/Data directory.

-SendDataToROS bool true Indicates whether to send this lidar data to a ROS topic.
+SendDataToROS bool true Whether to send this lidar data to a ROS topic.

-VisualizePointcloud bool true Indicates whether to visualize this Lidar sensor with a Niagara particle system.
+VisualizePointcloud bool true Whether to visualize this Lidar sensor with a Niagara particle system.

-UseLidarNoiseModel bool false Should Lidar noise model be used.
-Simulation Weather parameters (Temperature, precipication particle size) affect lidar noise model formula.
+UseLidarNoiseModel bool false Should LUAS snowfall Lidar noise model be used.
+Weather parameters (temp, precipication particle size) affect lidar noise model formula.

 SavePointcloudWithoutNoiseModel bool false Should save point cloud without lidar noise model applied.
 Note.
 Both UseLidarNoiseModel and SaveDataToDisk need to be true.